How often do you take the time to watch the sunset?

 Although a perfect destination any time of the year, October and November are the best times of the year to watch the sunset in Vietnam for the day.
-The sun is less intense than in the summer months but with the evenings still providing enough warmth.
+The sun is less intense than in the summer months but the evenings still provide enough warmth.

-Let's take a look at the five places the show the best of Vietnam to watch the sunset.
+Let’s take a look at the five places that show the best of Vietnam to watch the sunset.

 Easily recognizable for the thousands of treed limestone outcroppings that dot the bay, this North-Eastern UNESCO heritage site offers a variety of activities for the daytime, from cave spelunking to kayaking to rock climbing.

 A popular form of accommodation is to spend the nights sleeping in the bay aboard a boat.
 It provides the perfect place to watch the sun reach down to the horizon.

 Another UNESCO Heritage site, Hoi An is located centrally along the coast, an ancient town flowing with canals.

 A former port town, Hoi An bears the influence of the different countries that trade here.
 It features Japanese-covered bridges, Chinese temples, and French colonial buildings.